teamdev/DensoDB/Windows/DeNSo.P2P/README.txt

 Some operation will be broadcasted to all the nodes in the mesh.
 Other operations will be dispatched only to some nodes.

-Read the IEventP2PService documentation to undertand it.
+Read the IEventP2PService documentation to understand it.

 This implementation can be replaced with a different P2P implementation.